 The Old National Centre is one of Indy’s greatest architectural and cultural treasures.
 The Murat Shrine Temple was constructed in 1909 and the building’s architecture reflects distinct Egyptian and Arabian influences in the arched hallways, copper roofs, and detailed brick patterns, and stunning stained glass windows.
 In 1911, the Murat had the distinction of showing the first real color film to the public.
 The stunning Egyptian Room, decorated with elaborate chandeliers and columns covered in hieroglyphics, was added to the building in 1922 to accommodate live performances.
-The Old National Centre hosted a wide variety of events through the 1950s and 60s, but faced abandonment by the 1990s, when it failed to meet building codes and regulations.
+The Old National Centre hosted a wide variety of events through the 1950s and 60s, but it faced abandonment by the 1990s when it failed to meet building codes and regulations.
 A massive renovation in 1995 brought the Old National Centre back to life, and an impressive 85% of the original building was kept intact.
 Today, the theatre continues to host concerts, musicals, and comedy shows.

 Clowes Memorial Hall of Butler University

 Clowes Memorial Hall, which opened in 1963, serves as a multi-purpose hall for the Indianapolis community and a center for performing arts.
 The hall is located on the Butler University campus.
 Tours of Clowes Memorial Hall are offered Monday thru Friday from 8:30 a.m. to 4 p.m.
 The tour is free of charge and lasts 45 minutes.
 Tours must be scheduled at least 14 days in advance by calling (317) 940-9697.

 The Indiana Repertory Theatre

 Phone: Ticket Office, (317) 635-5252; Admin Office, (317) 635-5277